 This programme has been designed to train health professionals to have an in-depth knowledge of epidemiology, biostatistics and their application in analysing major public health issues in Pakistan and developing countries with a focused approach to regional problems and needs.
 Graduates of the programme are expected to play a leading role in the field of public health by analysing major public health problems.

-The Programme also offers selected courses as "Standalone Courses" for individuals wishing to enhance their knowledge in specific areas.
-For details, please contact Programme Office at firstname.lastname@example.org
+The programme offers full-time and part-time study options.
+It also offers selected courses as "Standalone Courses" for individuals wishing to enhance their knowledge in specific areas.
+For details, please contact Programme Office at firstname.lastname@example.org.

-Admissions are currently open for 2018-2019 cycle.
-The last date to submit the application is May 28, 2018.
 Candidates are required to apply online.
-For assistance in completing the online application form, applicants are advised to go through the Frequently Asked Questions (FAQs) and Understand the Online Process.
+For assistance in completing the online application, applicants are advised to go through the Frequently Asked Questions (FAQs) or Understand the Online Process.

 Clinical Research Specialisation